Searching a Database of Source Codes Using Contextualized Code Search

 \textbf{Volunteers and rating instructions}.
 We recruited 13 volunteers to rate search results.
 Each volunteer was a Rice Computer Science graduate student, and could be described as an expert programmer.

 For each search task, and for each of the four competitive methods tested, each volunteer was shown the top three search results.
-Volunteers knew that program search results were being compared, but did not know which search methodologies were being compared, nor did they know which results came from which method.
-For each search task, users were ask to rate the set of three results as a group on a scale of one-to-five in terms of retrieved code's perceived utility for helping a programmer to fill in the missing method body (five being ``perfect match'' and one being ``poor match'').
+For each search task, users were asked to rate the set of three results as a group on a scale of one-to-five in terms of retrieved code's perceived utility for helping a programmer to fill in the missing method body (five being ``perfect match'' and one being ``poor match'').
 Beyond that, each volunteer was asked to develop his/her own interpretation of search result quality by examining the incomplete Java class.
 This amounted to 60 search result rating tasks in all, per volunteer.
 The complete set of rating tasks was designed to be completed in one hour, but volunteers were not given a time limit.

-With the relevance score gathered from the volunteers, we designed a bootstrap based pairwise hypothesis testing \cite{bootstrap},with a test statistic comparing the ratings given by a user for predictions on the same problem from different algorithms.

 \textbf{Statistical analysis}.
 An average search result rating was computed for each of the four methods, across each of the 15 search problems $\times$ 13 volunteer $=$ 195 search results.